Cloth Nappies 101

 - Boho Babes (Pocket – highly recommend their night nappies upgrade inserts),

-- Cloth Bums Pixies (Pocket Nappy) and Cloth Bums Knight Nappies
+- Cloth Bums Pixies (Pocket Nappy) and Cloth Bums Knight Nappies, Pull Ups and Preflats!

 - Eco Peach Cloth nappies (Velcro Pocket Nappies)